 Note: The dates are only to help you structure your cycle.
 Not all dates are mandatory.

-Engagedly allows you to decide the anonymity of the feedback process.
+Engagedly allows you to decide the anonymity of the feedback process in the performance review software.
 By default, the names of the reviewers are only visible to the HR.
 You can also enable the options where the names of the reviewers will be visible to the reviewee and the manager.

 When you create a cycle, you can either use the review questionnaire present in this section or choose to use an already existing template in the template library.
 By default, a questionnaire is enabled during cycle creation.